 Relay output on the receiver can function in either momentary or latching mode.
 By default the mode is set to momentary.
-Modes selectable from the 2-way dipswitch.
-Dipswitch 1 corresponds to relay channel 1 and dipswitch 2 corresponds to relay channel 2.
+Modes selectable from the 4-way dipswitch.
+Dipswitch 1 corresponds to relay channel 1 and dipswitch 2 corresponds to relay channel 2 and so on.